DoganAli/CENG499-Introduction-to-Machine-Learning-HWs/HW1/README.txt

 Testing :
    To test the model on test data, you just need to call test(model) function and it will create a labels.txt file in the current directory.

-log_x_layers:
- The directories contain the optimization results.
-For example, log_3_layers contains three files, each contains 72 rows of train-cal accuries of the 3 layer model with an activation function specified on the directory name.
-They are created using save(..) function in train.py.
-I could not add every result to the report, that is why I put these logs.
-I also plotted every training, but due to its size, I did not add to submission but all can be accesed via : https://drive.google.com/drive/folders/1AdWtU8uy0mVOxEHF600j0wXIiNbfNhQj?usp=sharing